How to Mix Colors With Watercolor Pencils

 Vary Pencil Pressure

 When using a watercolor pencil, the appearance of your final work of art greatly depends on the pressure you apply when drawing.
 Pressing the pencil harder on the watercolor paper allows for increased color deposition.
-But if you want a delicate hue, applying light pressure on the paper is advisable.
+But if you want a delicate hueOpens in a new tab., applying light pressure on the paper is advisable.

 Point to note, though, the lines made when applying heavy pressure rarely dissolve upon the introduction of water.
 This means that such lines will be visible in the finished piece.